GjjvdBurg/paper2remarkable/README.md

 - a url to a PDF file
 - a local file.

-The script takes the source and:
+When called, the paper2remarkable takes the source and:

 1. Downloads the pdf if necessary
-2. Removes the arXiv timestamp
+2. Removes the arXiv timestamp (for arXiv sources)
 3. Crops the pdf to remove unnecessary borders
 4. Shrinks the pdf file to reduce the filesize
 5. Generates a nice filename based on author/title/year of the paper